Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: HOPE

 ▣ "purifies himself, just as He is pure" This is a PRESENT ACTIVE INDICATIVE.
 Purity is important (cf. Matt.
 5:8,48).
-We must cooperate in the process of sanctification (cf. 2 Cor.
+Believers must cooperate in the process of sanctification (cf. 2 Cor.
 7:1; James 4:8, 1 Pet.
 1:22; 2 Pet.
 3:13,14; just as John 1:12; 3:16 speak of our cooperation in the process of justification.
 This same tension between God's part (sovereignty) in our salvation and our part (human free will) can be clearly seen by comparing Ezek.
 18:31 with Ezek.
 36:26-27.
-God always takes the initiative (cf. John 6:44,65), but He has demanded that covenant people must respond by initial repentance and faith as well as continuing repentance, faith, obedience, service, worship, and perseverance.
+God always takes the initiative (cf. John 6:44,65; John 12:32 implies all are drawn to Jesus), but He has demanded that covenant people must respond by initial repentance and faith as well as continuing repentance, faith, obedience, service, worship, and perseverance.

 This may be an allusion to Jesus' High Priestly prayer of John 17, especially 1 John 3:17,19.
 He sanctifies Himself, His followers sanctify themselves.
-It is somewhat surprising that different forms of the same basic root are used.
+Different forms of the same basic root are used.

 1. John 17:17,19 ‒ hagiazō (hagios, cf. John 10:36)